Cryptocurrency Pairs Trading

 This led me to the idea of Pairs Trading.
 The idea is simple: find a pair of assets whose prices “move together” and bet against deviations in that relationship.
 How you confidently define the pair’s relationship is one of the hard problems.

-After studying the theory behind Pairs Trading and reading a few papers, I built a high frequency statistical arbitrage bot and backtesting pipeline.
+After studying the theory behind Pairs Trading and reading a few papers, I built a high-frequency statistical arbitrage bot and backtesting pipeline.
 I implemented Distance and Cointegration Pairs Trading strategies on Poloniex’s Margin Trading Exchange.
 It looks for cryptocurrencies whose prices move together and bets against trend anomalies.
-It’s built with Python, NumPY, Pandas, Scikit-learn, and Peewee.
+It’s built with Python, NumPY, Pandas, Matplotlib, Scikit-learn, TA-Lib, and Peewee.

 - Cointegration and Statistical Arbitrage